8 tips to recession-proof your finances

 If you have always thought of pursuing higher education, this may be a good time.
 Ensure that your next level of learning such as a diploma, a degree or an MBA is in a field that will be employable and ride out this challenging period while studying.

 It is prudent to continually upgrade your financial know how.
-Check out nav.sg for useful information and tips on personal finance and government schemes like the Central Provident Fund and Supplementary Retirement Scheme.
+Check out DBS Financial Planning for tips on personal finance and government schemes like the Central Provident Fund and Supplementary Retirement Scheme to stay on top of your finances.

 Disclaimers and Important Notice